Programme of Festival Events

 Interview with Paul Lynch: 'The Prophet Song'

-Funded by Kildare County Council, Celbridge Leixlip Municipal District Local Property Tax and sponsorship from Intel.
+Funded by Kildare County Council and Celbridge Leixlip Municipal District Local Property Tax.